Birds of Prey Behavioural

 Aerial Conflict Photo Essay Notes

-I photographed the following sequence at Dairy Farm Nature Park which shows an adult grey-headed fish-eagle attacking an immature white-bellied sea-eagle.
-The white-bellied flies faster to get away, then gains height gets behind the grey-headed and finally swoops down to attack the grey-headed which defends and then flies off.
+I photographed the following sequence at Dairy Farm Nature Park, which shows an adult grey-headed fish-eagle attacking an immature white-bellied sea-eagle.
+The white-bellied flies faster to get away, then gains height gets behind the grey-headed and finally swoops down to attack the grey-headed which defends and then flies off into the trees.
+A brahminy kite chassed of the white-bellied sea eagle as it hs strayed into its territory.

 Photo Essay – New World Vultures